Electronic backfile of the Wall Street Journal from the first issue through 1999.

 Reference source covering gender, feminist, queer, masculinity, and sexuality studies.

 Authoritative encyclopedia covering biomedical engineering, biomechanics, and biomaterials.

-Collection of journals and books from Wiley-Blackwell publishers covering life, health and physical sciences, social science, and the humanities.
+Collection of journals and books from Wiley-Blackwell publishers covering life, health, and physical sciences, social sciences, and the humanities.

 Streaming collection of feature films spanning the silent era through contemporary international cinema.
 Covers classic and contemporary cinema from Africa, Asia (primarily China, Japan, and India), Europe (including Soviet films), Latin America, and the Middle East.